rtm/js-pick-notation/js-pick-operator.md

 ### Keyset

-Keys can be grouped using parentheses.
+Keys can be grouped using angle brackets.
 This can be useful in order to apply picktypes, renamers, and defaults to all of them.
 A key by itself is also considered a keyset.

+Example making both `a` and `b` "must" properties:

+    {<a, b>!} # o

 #### Rest keyset

 In addition, there is the "rest" keyset, written as `...`.
 This refers to keys which haven't been mentioned yet.

-We can pick an object's values into an array with:
+For example, we can pick an object's values into an array with:

     [ ... ] # object